kuroji-fusky/SponsorExplorer/README.md

 | Filter and sort segments | ✅                       | Has added functionality to filter locked segments |
 | Playback videos          | Directly uses `<iframe>` | Mounts `<iframe>` client-side                     |

-If SponsorBlock API returns a `5xx` response, it automatically falls back and crawls [sb.ltn.fi][sbb-prod] for cached data via [SBbrowser-API-Wrapper](https://github.com/kuroji-fusky/SBbrowser-API-Wrapper).
+If the SponsorBlock API returns a `5xx` response, it automatically falls back and crawls [sb.ltn.fi][sbb-prod] for cached data via [SBbrowser-API-Wrapper](https://github.com/kuroji-fusky/SBbrowser-API-Wrapper).

 ### Caveats with the YouTube player